 Most small business owners consider hiring a coach at some point in their journey.
-Here is what to look for when hiring a small business coach according to a former bank director and small business owner.
+According to a former bank director and small business owner, here is what to look for when hiring a small business coach.

 If you've been on the fence about reaching out for help, consider the fact that there are ZERO public companies without a board of directors.
+It's actually a legal requirement for a corporation to elect a board.
 No one creates a large company without some help.

-The company didn't do that because they liked handing out wads of cash.
-They invested in a board because they knew that having external accountability and ideas would earn them far more than what they paid.
-They also knew that failing to comply with government regulations results in hefty fines far exceeding what they were paying us.
+The company didn't hire us because they liked handing out wads of cash.
+No, they invested in that because they knew that having external accountability and ideas would earn them far more than what they spent.

 Coaching Should Go Beyond Getting More Business

 Most business coaches can help you get more business.
-A good coach will also know the rules and be able to help set your business up with a firm foundation so that you can support that growth.
-They should also be able to help you refine your offerings and processes to improve your bottom line and create a steady revenue stream.
+A good coach will also know the rules and help set your business up with a firm foundation.
+The best ones will help you refine your offerings and processes to improve your bottom line and create a steady revenue stream.

 You Should Have Clear Action Items From Each Coaching Session